Heterogeneous Graph Neural Network on Semantic Tree: Related Work

-Label utilization has been commonly applied in graph representation learning.
-Label propagation~\cite{LabelPropagation} uses partially observed labels and propagates them through the network structure.
-Label usage~\cite{LabelUsage} uses a simple but effective method that concatenates node features and one-hot labels.
-SLE~\cite{SLE} utilizes label propagation, separates feature and label learning with two MLPs and then adds them together to generate the final representations.
-However, label utilization naturally incurs two problems: first, using labels in training can easily cause label leakage; second, high training accuracy and low test accuracy can occur since only the training data has labels.
-UniMP~\cite{UniMP} randomly masks the training nodes for each epoch.
-GAMLP~\cite{GAMLP} modifies label propagation with residual connections to each hop results to alleviate the label leakage issue.
+\textbf{Label Utilization.} Label utilization has been commonly applied in graph representation learning.
+In general, partially observed labels in the training set are propagated through the network structure to generate label representations, combined with the feature representations to generate the final representations of graph entities~\cite{LabelPropagation, LabelUsage, SLE}.
+To avoid label leakage and overfitting, UniMP~\cite{UniMP} randomly masks the training nodes for each epoch.
+GAMLP~\cite{GAMLP} modifies label propagation with residual connections to each hop to alleviate the label leakage issue.

 However, these methods either completely separate feature learning and label learning and only combine them at the end, or they simply add the features and label vectors together as propagation information, which may result in good performance in homogeneous graphs but not in the case of heterogeneous graphs, since the features and labels are related by the corresponding metapaths.